mrvruj/c5v/README.md

 This tool is designed to make an easily modifiable projection of med/surge and ICU bed requirements over an outbreak of specified type, for a specified catchment area (and market share of that area, to model your hospital system).

-This model requires some things that are very hard to pin down, but may be informed by the work of any dynamics of infectious disease modelers I your midst (for those of you fortunate enough to have some).
+This model requires some things that are very hard to pin down, but may be informed by the work of any dynamics of infectious disease modelers in your midst (for those of you fortunate enough to have some).

+The following model is a desktop version of several iterations of C5V which aims at simplifying and updating the hospitalizations and ICU fraction section to reflect current estimates for COVID-19.

 The inputs are: